Marwanleprodu91670/muscle-legend-lite-hub-elerium-library-/README.md

 Kill:AddSwitch("Auto Punch", function(value)
     AutoPunchToggle = value  -- Update the AutoPunch toggle state if AutoPunchToggle then
-        spawn(autoPunch)  -- Start the auto punch loop when the toggle is enabled end end)
+        AutoPunch()  -- Start the Auto Punch loop when the toggle is enabled end end)